Ron Holland: In the Republic of Ireland

 His 40-footer Imp won the 1977 Fastnet Race.
-This led to commissions for the 80-foot Maxi Class yachts Kialoa and Condor and for a series of designs for Finnish yachtbuilder Nautor's series of Swan yachts between 1979 and 1990.
+This led to commissions for the 80-foot Maxi Class yachts Kialoa and Condor and for a series of designs for Finnish yacht builder Nautor's series of Swan yachts between 1979 and 1990.
 The Freedom 39 PH, a pilothouse cat-schooner with freestanding masts was also commissioned by Freedom Yachts and began production in 1982.
 A Holland 30, Screw Loose, won the Sydney to Hobart Yacht Race in 1979.

 Condor, the Maxi Class yacht built in 1981, still sails as a passenger boat in Australia's Whitsunday Islands.
-In 1982, Nolan Bushnell (founder of Atari), commissioned "Charley" - a 67-foot sloop, designed by Ron Holland using the same design thesis as "Kialoa".
-"Charley" went on to win Line-Honors in the 1983 Trans-Pacific Yacht Race and other Pacific racing events.
+In 1982, Nolan Bushnell (founder of Atari), commissioned Charley - a 67-foot sloop, designed by Ron Holland using the same design thesis as Kialoa.
+Charley went on to win Line-Honors in the 1983 Transpacific Yacht Race and other Pacific racing events.
+In 1983, Peter Blake engaged Holland to design his next Whitbread Around the World Race yacht, Lion New Zealand, a 78-foot maxi, which claimed line honours in the 1984 Sydney to Hobart as well as second on line in the 1985-86 Whitbread.

-'NCB Ireland' was the Irish entry in the Volvo Ocean Race.
-Although built and launched with great fanfare, she did not perform as well as expected or as well as the more adventurous designs from the southern hemisphere sporting a Mizzen rig.
+NCB Ireland was the Irish entry in the Volvo Ocean Race.
+Although built and launched with great fanfare, she did not perform as well as expected or as well as the more adventurous designs from the southern hemisphere sporting a mizzen rig.

-The 103-foot Whirlwind, launched in 1986, was Holland's largest design to date and one of the first of a new breed of superyacht - large yachts which used new technologies to provide strong sailing performance without requiring a large crew.
+The 103-foot Whirlwind, launched in 1986, was Holland's largest design to that year, and one of the first of a new breed of superyacht - large yachts which used new technologies to provide strong sailing performance without requiring a large crew.

 The 247-foot Mirabella V, launched in 2003, was not only Holland's largest design, but also the largest ever single-masted sailing yacht.